 ROASTED GARLIC – For a no oil version, roast the garlic for this recipe.
 Even though this recipe only calls for 5-6 cloves roasted garlic (half of a head), I recommend roasting a full head.
 You can either double the cashew cream recipe to use the whole head (cashew cream is freezer friendly!), or use the other cloves in another recipe (vinaigrette maybe?).

 To roast garlic, slice off the bottom of the bulb, about 1/4″ from the root end of the bulb.
 Then place the two ends back together and wrap completely in aluminum foil.
 Roast in a 400 degree oven for about 40 minutes.
 There are also lots of ways to roast garlic so do what works for you!

 When garlic is finished roasting (the cloves should be turning golden and super soft/pliable), allow to cool.
 Then squeeze cloves gently at the top to push the roasted garlic out of the skin.
 Discard skins.

-Roasted Garlic Alternatives – crush or mince 4-6 garlic cloves and sauté/simmer over medium-low heat with olive oil.
-You can use just a little oil if the cloves are minced or simmer the crushed cloves in 1/4 cup olive oil, really depends on how much oil you want to add.
+SIMMERED OLIVE OIL & GARLIC – crush 4-6 garlic cloves and gently simmer over medium-low heat with olive oil, until golden.
+Simmer the crushed cloves in 1/4 cup olive oil, really depends on how much oil you want to add.
 Once garlic is golden brown, remove from heat.
 Keep an eye on the stove so the garlic doesn’t burn (burnt garlic is not usable).

-Nut Free Alternative – use raw sunflower seeds in place of the cashews.
+use raw sunflower seeds in place of the cashews.
 Pour nearly boiling water over 3/4 cup raw sunflower seeds and allow to sit for 1-3 hours.
-Blend with 1 cup water, add more water to achieve desired consistency.
+Drain.
+Blend soaked seeds with 1.5 cups water, add more water to achieve desired consistency.